 The System for Award Management (SAM) is a federal repository that centralizes information about grant applicants and recipients and is free to all users.
-You must be registered with SAM before you register with Grants.gov.
-Click here to quickly check on an organization's registration status in SAM by entering a D-U-N-S® Number or a Commercial and Government Entity (CAGE) Code.
+Applicants must be registered with SAM before registering with Grants.gov.
+Click here to learn how to check on an organization's registration status in SAM.